sygel-technology/sy-server-backend/base_external_api/README.rst

 Known issues / Roadmap
 ======================

--  Unit tests of the connection and authorization should be added
+-  This module could be extended to add the external_api_endpoint model, with the purpose to store in the database the diferent urls of the same API we can call, and some configuration data or extra information.

 Bug Tracker
 ===========